View Edward Conrad's Obituary on RepublicanHerald.com and share memories

 He was a member of Divine Mercy Parish, Shenandoah.

-Ed graduated from MCHS and Stevens Trade School, Lancaster, with a major in journalism.
-He was an avid sports fan who began his career with Record American.
-His profession led to coverage of Philadelphia Eagles and Flyers for Sunday Bulletin and Inquire.
-The family relocated to Canada, where he covered Canadians Hockey, Skiing, Golf and the 1976 Olympics for Montreal Gazette and was editor-in-chief of French-owned Sunday Express.
+Ed Graduated from MCHS and Stevens Trade School, Lancaster, with a major in journalism.
+He was an avid sports fan who began his career with the Record American.
+His profession led to coverage of the Philadelphia Eagles and Flyers for the Sunday Bulletin and Inquire.
+The family relocated to Canada, where he covered Canadiens Hockey, skiing, golf and the 1976 Olympics for the Montreal Gazette and was editor-in-chief of the French-owned Sunday Express.
 He met many sports celebrities during his career, including Muhammad Ali, Bobby Clark and Mike Schmidt to name a few.
 He published a book "Humor in Hockey" that included all the Broad Street Bullies.

-After moving back to the coal region, Ed worked for Shenandoah Herald and Hazleton Standard Speaker, where he wrote many human interest stories about the "old-timers" and extensively covered the Sheppton mine disaster in 1963.
-After retirement, he enjoyed climbing the mountains around Schuylkill County, looking for fossils, spending time with his family, friends and his husky named "Blue."
+After moving back to the coal regions, Ed worked for the Shenandoah Evening Herald and Hazleton Standard Speaker, where he wrote many human interest stories about the "old-timers" and extensively covered the Sheppton Mine Disaster in 1963.
+After retirement, he enjoyed climbing the mountains around Schuylkill County looking for fossils, spending time with his family, friends and his husky named Blue.

-He is survived by his wife of 60 years, Bonnie (Jakubowska) Conrad; a son, Edward M., of Shenandoah; two sisters, Patricia Donohoe, of Ocean City, N.J., and Mary Conrad, of Venice, Fla.; brothers, Joseph, of Brookhaven, and Robert, of Shenandoah; two grandchildren, Robert and Bonnie Conrad; one great-grandchild, Haili Conrad; nieces and nephews.
+He is survived by his wife of 60 years, Bonnie (Jakubowska) Conrad; sons, Edward M. and Robert, both of Shenandoah; two sisters, Patricia Donohoe, of Ocean City, N.J.; Mary Conrad, of Venice, Fla.; brother, Joseph, of Brookhaven; by two grandchildren, Robert and Bonni Conrad; one great-grandchild, Haili Conrad; nieces and nephews.

 Services will be private at the convenience of the family.
 Louis D. Truskowsky Funeral Home & Crematory Inc., Mahanoy City, is in charge of arrangements.
 Visit www.truskowskyfuneralhome.com to sign the guest book and send sympathy cards.